-The fair value of the common stock underlying 98,000 options granted to employees on July 14, 2005 was determined by us to be \$6.19 per share.
-The principal factors we considered in determining the increase in fair value of our common stock were as follows:
+The fair value of the common stock underlying 98 options granted to employees on July 14, 2005 was determined to be \$6.19 per share.
+The principal factors considered in determining the increase in fair value of our common stock were as follows:

-- For the six months ended June 30, 2005, revenues and net income exceeded forecasts in our business plan, which caused us to adjust our forecasts; - Discussions began with our investment bankers around the possibility of an initial public offering earlier than anticipated in our business plan; in light of these discussions, a higher probability (60%) was assumed under the PWER method; and - We signed a leading VoIP provider as a new customer.
+- For the six months ended June 30, 2005, revenues and net income exceeded forecasts in our business plan; - Discussions began with our investment bankers around the possibility of an initial public offering earlier than anticipated in our business plan; in light of these discussions, a higher probability (60%) was assumed under the PWER method; and - · We signed a leading VoIP provider as a new customer.